fatima-barakat/CropYieldML-Review/README.md

 - Cover all possible machine learning algorithms exhaustively

 The goal is to translate scientific literature into reproducible baselines and controlled experiments, highlighting strengths, limitations, and gaps in the current research.

+## Reference Paper

+This project is based on insights from the following systematic literature review:

+Crop yield prediction using machine learning: A systematic literature review

+The repository translates key findings from this review into reproducible baselines and controlled experiments.
+No original claims from the paper are modified or reinterpreted beyond experimental reproduction.